rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/render-states.md

 # Blend state

-The user can set the blend state thanks to the `SetBlendState (ref:{SiliconStudio.Xenko.Graphics.GraphicsDevice.SetBlendState})` method.
-The `GraphicsDevice (ref:{SiliconStudio.Xenko.Graphics.GraphicsDevice})` class has a set of predefined blend states:
+The user can set the blend state thanks to the @'SiliconStudio.Xenko.Graphics.GraphicsDevice.SetBlendState' method.
+The @'SiliconStudio.Xenko.Graphics.GraphicsDevice' class has a set of predefined blend states:

 - Additive: sums the colors
 - AlphaBlend: sums the colors using the alpha of the source on the destination color